 University Recruitment Lead for the Americas at Cisco

 Specialize in a field that you are passionate about!
-Studying an MBA in a specific field gives graduates the opportunity to add to their existing business knowledge and years of experience in the corporate world.
-The specialization courses of the program prepares students to change to a new industry or start their own company if they wish.
+Focusing on a specific field gives graduates the opportunity to add to their existing business knowledge, since the specialization courses of the program prepare students to change to a new industry or start their own company if they wish.